Graphight/VS-PatternBuilder/README.md

 - Walking over existing patterns won't waste materials
 - Enable preview with `.pb preview` to see what will be placed before it happens
 - **Terrain following**: Walk (don't sprint) on slopes for best stair placement.
 Sprinting downhill may skip some stairs.
+- **Carve mode**: Mod searches hotbar first, then full inventory for tools.
+If a tool breaks mid-tunnel, it automatically switches to a replacement if available.

 **Pattern Preview**:
 - Preview appears 2 blocks ahead of your movement